-Once you’ve tasted this amazing Honey Garlic Shrimp, you’ll never go back to takeout!
-It’s so quick to prepare and the flavor is out of this world.
-It’ll be your new BFF.
+Once you’ve tasted this amazing Honey Garlic Shrimp, you won’t want to go back to takeout… they’re so quick to prepare and the flavor is out of this world!

-Serve this for a quick and satisfying weeknight meal, or add in a few other dishes for a larger gathering.
+Serve this for a quick and satisfying weeknight meal with some rice and veg.
 Or you can simply put the shrimp on toothpicks and serve as hors d’oeuvres at a party.
 The versatility of this recipe is what makes it fun.

 The flavors come from the traditional Asian teriyaki shrimp combination of soy sauce, ginger and sugar, but we changed it up a bit to include garlic and honey instead of sugar.

 The best shrimp to use are medium size, shell removed and deveined.
 Buy wild U.S. shrimp if you can find them, as they’re healthier and fresher tasting.
 If your shrimp is frozen, thaw them first by dropping them into a bowl of cold water for a few minutes.

-Meanwhile, make the sauce in a medium bowl by combining soy sauce, minced garlic, minced ginger and honey.
-If you’re really in a hurry, you can use garlic and ginger powder to save a few minutes.
+Start by making the sauce by combining soy sauce, minced garlic, minced ginger and honey in a bowl.
+You can use garlic and ginger powder if you’re really in a hurry.

 Combine the shrimp and half of the sauce in a ziplock bag to marinate for a few minutes while you prepare your skillet.
-If you need to leave it longer, put it in the fridge to stay cool.
+If you need to leave it longer, place in the fridge to keep it cool.

 Watch our video tutorial to see how to make them: